 The Port of Corpus Christi ranks sixth in the nation for overall tonnage, ninth in foreign trade and eight in domestic trade.
-In all, shipping activity at the port accounted for \$16.9 billion in trade in 2015, 89% more than in 2003 (\$9 billion).
-(Texas Comptroller of Public Accounts, 2016) It is also the nation's largest energy export gateway and is the deepest inshore port on the Gulf of Mexico.
+In all, shipping activity at the port accounted for \$16.9 billion in trade in 2015, 89% more than in 2003 (\$9 billion) (Texas Comptroller of Public Accounts, 2016).
 These waters play an increasingly important role in the economic stability and success of the City of Corpus Christi.
 Corpus Christi Bay is also a significant draw for tourism, both on the north shore, as well as the downtown recreational areas, particularly around the Cole Park and Ropes Park beaches.